benmalartre/Jivaro/README.md

 # Jivaro

-This is where i experiment with usd and software devellopment
+This is where I experiment with OpenUsd and software development.
+The basic idea is to add an execution system inside a Hydra 2.0 Scene Index.

 ![UI preview of Jivaro](NGlfc5s1.gif)